se-edu/se-book/gitAndGithub/branch/text.md

   </tab>
 </tabs>

-**4. Add a commit to the master branch.** Let’s imagine it’s a bug fix.
+**4. Add a commit to the master branch.** Let’s imagine it’s a bug fix.<br>
+To keep things simple for the time being, this commit should ==not involve the same content that you changed in the `feature1` branch==.
+To be one the safe side, this commit can change an entirely different file.

 <img src="{{baseUrl}}/gitAndGithub/branch/images/sourcetree_4.png" height="100" />
 <p/>